 Introduction to Git - Background, Installation, and Usage

-Welcome!
-This article will give a basic understanding of Git and teach you how to save your code to a repository on Github.
+This article provides a beginner friendly introduction to Git.
+It will give you a basic understanding of what Git is, how to install and configure Git on your machine, and how to save your code to a repository on Github.

 Let's get started!